m4xshen/m4xshen.dev/content/notes/css-notes.md

 - Inline styles: The style declaration inside a style attribute, take precedence over all normal styles.
 - `!important`: Override the normal rules of the cascade, including normal inline styles.

-### Cascade Layer

 ## CSS Box Model

-### Outer display type

-`display: block;`:
-- The box will break onto a new line
-- The `width` and `height` properties are respected.
-- Padding, margin and border will cause other elements to be pushed away from the box.
-- If `width` is not specified, the box will extend in the inline direction to fill the space available in its container.
-In most cases, the box will become as wide as its container, filling up 100% of the space available.

-`display: inline;`:
-- The box will not break onto a new line
-- The `width` and `height` properties will not apply.
-- Vertical padding, margins, and borders will apply but will not cause other inline boxes to move away from the box.
-- Horizontal padding, margins, and borders will apply and will cause other inline boxes to move away from the box.

-### Inner display type

-Inner display type dictates how elements **inside** that box are laid out.

-You can change the inner display type for example by setting `display: flex;`.
-The element will still use the outer display type `block` but this changes the inner display type to `flex`.

 ### Parts of a box